Overview

 - collecting in all of the Trust assets and converting them into cash (unless the Trustee proposes to make an in specie distribution);

-- The assets (or cash) are then distributed amongst the Members or Members dependants according to the members share in the Superannuation Trust;
+- The assets (or cash) are then distributed amongst the Members or Members dependants according to the members share in the SMSF;

 - notice is then given to the Taxation Department that the Trust has ceased to exist.